ptr-yudai/ptrlib/README.md

 Ptrlib is a Python library for CTF players.
 It's designed to make it easy to write a complex program of cryptography, networking, exploit and so on.

-## Requirement
+## Requirements
 Supports: Python 3.x

-Library Dependency: pycryptodome
+Library Dependency:
+- pycryptodome

+External Program:
+- When you use `SSH` function, the following programs are required:
+  - ssh (Default path: `/usr/bin/ssh`)
+  - expect (Default path: `/usr/bin/expect`)

 ## Usage
 Basic examples are available at [/examples](https://bitbucket.org/ptr-yudai/ptrlib/src/master/examples/).